Iskandar Abdul Samad

 Iskandar bin Abdul Samad is a Malaysian politician who served as Selangor State Executive Councillor.
 He had also served as one of the Board of Directors of the Selangor State Development Corporation (PKNS).

-In 2014, he was rumoured to be appointed the Menteri Besar (Chief Minister) of the Selangor State but Mohamed Azmin Ali was chosen.

-He is currently the National Treasurer of the Malaysian Islamic Party (PAS).

-He is an old boy of the Malay College Kuala Kangsar (MCKK).
+He is the National Treasurer of the Malaysian Islamic Party (PAS).
+He is a graduate of the Malay College Kuala Kangsar (MCKK).
 He has a British degree in architecture.

-PAS Vice President For 2 Terms
+Political career

 In the 2015 Pan-Malaysian Islamic Party leadership election he was chosen as one of the three Vice Presidents after securing 672 votes from the delegates.
 At the 2017 party election, the incumbents were challenged by Temerloh Member of Parliament, Ustaz Nasrudin Hassan but he was not successful.
 Iskandar managed to retain his vice president post by securing 703 votes.

-2016 Sungai Besar By-Election

 In May 2016, Iskandar as the Vice President of PAS said that the party's decision to contest the 2016 Sungai Besar by-election is final and should not be questioned by anyone.
 He also said that it is a traditional PAS seat.

 In a related event, Selangor Chief Minister (Menteri Besar) Mohamed Azmin Ali denied allegation that he had asked the State Executive Councillors from PAS to resign from government if PAS intend to contest the by-election.
 Finally the Sungai Besar Parliamentary by-election was contested by Barisan Nasional (BN), PAS and Parti Amanah Negara (Amanah), a three-cornered fight.
 The candidates were from BN with Budiman Mohd Zohdi, PAS with Dr Abdul Rani Osman and Amanah with Azhar Abdul Shukur.
 The by-election was won by BN with a 9,191 votes majority.
 Their candidate reaped 16,800 votes leaving Dr Abdul Rani (6,902 votes) and Azhar (7,609 votes) far behind.

-Dropped As The PAS' State Commissioner For Selangor.

 After winning the Vice President post for the second time he was dropped as the PAS' State Commissioner for Selangor.
 He is said to be in favour of working with other opposition parties and could be the reason he was axed.